-130. The control by these three individuals of the "public" vehicles through which they operate is absolute.
+114. The control by these three individuals of the "public" vehicles through which they operate is absolute.
 The fact that these Limited Partnerships are made to look like "public" companies cannot conceal that they are actually the personal and business and wealth-creation vehicles of Kravis, Roberts and Schwarzman personally and that the control, legal, operational and managerial power of Kravis, Roberts, and Schwarzman is such that these entities are in effect their personal instrumentalities, of which they are controlling, responsible corporate officers, and their de facto "alter egos" as well.

-Schwarzman each in fact constantly and actually exercise their control of their instrumentalities.
+115. In addition to the control agreements cited above, Kravis, Roberts and Schwarzman each in fact constantly and actually exercise their control of their instrumentalities.
 According to Blackstone, Schwarzman "has been involved in all phases of the firm's development since its founding in 1985" and it "depends on the efforts, skills, reputations and business contacts of Schwarzman, and other key senior managing directors, the information and deal flow they generate during the normal course of their activities..."
-As to the part of Blackstone's business that is at the center of this case, i.e. hedge funds:
+As to the part of Blackstone's business that is at the center of this case, i.e., hedge funds: